GlebFeklistov/webpack-html-generator/README.md

 It has a many extra features than the [default template](https://github.com/jantimon/html-webpack-plugin/blob/master/default_index.ejs) and [html-webpack-template project](https://github.com/jaketrent/html-webpack-template).

 * You have full control of generated template with few line config.
+* No provided default tags or attributes without your needs, only webpack bundles.
+* Auto inject webpack chunks and styles with zero configuration.
+* Custom webpack chunks position output, self chunks or disable it.
 * Set initial state for [redux](https://redux.js.org) or another solutions who needs global variable in window.
-* No provided default tags or attributes without your needs.
-* Custom webpack chunks position output.
-* Auto inject webpack chunks and styles with zero configuration.
 * May set attributes to <body> tag
-* Any tags or other html elements and attributes.
+* Any tags or other html elements and it attributes.
 * Any count mount application points.
 * Compatible with other [html-webpack-plugins](https://github.com/jantimon/html-webpack-plugin).